A Prototype for Compositional Probabilistic Infectious Disease Modelling

 Introduction

-Recent developments in computational statistics and scientific computing demonstrate the potential for composable approaches where components can be reused across different contexts and combined in various configurations whilst maintaining statistical rigour that could address these limitations.
-Advances in Turing.jl have introduced submodel interfaces that enable composable probabilistic programming, providing a pathway for epidemiological model composition, though initial epidemiological applications revealed interoperability challenges [7,8].
-Category theory provides one mathematical framework for this composability through operadic composition in hierarchical model construction, as applied in the AlgebraicJulia ecosystem [9].
-Alternative approaches to compositional modelling include the SciML ecosystem’s [10] symbolic-numeric framework, where ModelingToolkit.jl [11] and Catalyst.jl [12] use acausal equation-based modelling with automated symbolic transformations to support mixed equation types including differential-algebraic equations, partial differential equations, and stochastic differential equations through unified interfaces.
-HydroModels.jl [13] demonstrates compositional hydrological modelling with differentiable neural-enhanced components, whilst SpeedyWeather.jl uses an interactive domain-specific language approach for “LEGO-like” atmospheric modelling with modular component assembly [14].
+Recent developments in computational statistics and scientific computing demonstrate the potential for composable modelling, in which components can be reused across contexts and combined in different configurations whilst maintaining statistical rigour.
+Advances in Turing.jl have introduced submodel interfaces that enable composable probabilistic programming, offering a pathway for epidemiological model composition, though initial epidemiological applications revealed interoperability challenges [14,15].
+Category theory provides one mathematical framework for this composability through operadic composition (a mathematical framework for composing operations hierarchically where operations can have multiple inputs and be combined according to formal rules) in hierarchical model construction, as applied in the AlgebraicJulia ecosystem [16].
+Alternative approaches to compositional modelling include the SciML ecosystem’s [17] symbolic-numeric framework, where ModelingToolkit.jl [18] and Catalyst.jl [19] use acausal equation-based modelling with automated symbolic transformations to support mixed equation types including differential-algebraic equations, partial differential equations, and stochastic differential equations through unified interfaces.
+HydroModels.jl [20] demonstrates compositional hydrological modelling with differentiable neural-enhanced components, whilst SpeedyWeather.jl uses an interactive domain-specific language (a programming language tailored to a specific application domain that uses terminology and concepts familiar to domain experts rather than general programming constructs) approach for “LEGO-like” atmospheric modelling with modular component assembly [21].
 The key insight underlying these approaches is the separation of structural syntax, which defines valid compositions, from computational semantics, enabling modularity and independence of components whilst maintaining mathematical rigour.

 Figure 1 demonstrates how these compositional principles could enable component reuse across different epidemiological applications.
 Three example applications wastewater surveillance, biomarker modelling, and early outbreak analysis each compose models from components of different types.
 The schematic also highlights two examples of component reuse.
 The incubation period model appears in all three applications, and the within-host viral kinetics model is shared between biomarker modelling and wastewater surveillance.
 This highlights how components developed for one application could be incorporated into others when they share common underlying processes.